 Hexagram 39蹇Obstruction

-Mountain below, water above — the obstacle is ahead and the danger is above it.
-The discipline is not heroic push but strategic reading: which direction is receptive (the southwest), which is hostile (the northeast), and which senior can adjudicate or sponsor the bypass.
-The hexagram rewards the actor who finds the different geometry, not the one who breaks themselves against the wall.
+Mountain below, water above — the obstacle is ahead and the danger sits on top of it.
+When the direct path is genuinely blocked, the discipline is not heroic push but strategic reading: which direction is receptive (the southwest), which is hostile (the northeast), and which senior can adjudicate or sponsor the way around.
+The hexagram rewards whoever finds the different geometry, not the one who breaks themselves against the wall.

 60-second read

-Obstruction is the hexagram for the moment when the path forward is genuinely blocked and the discipline is to stop reading the obstacle as a test of willpower.
+Obstruction is the hexagram for the moment the path forward is genuinely blocked, and the first discipline is to stop treating the wall as a test of willpower.
 The hexagram statement is directional rather than tactical: advantage in the southwest, disadvantage in the northeast, advantage in seeing the great person, firm-correctness fortunate.
-Three of the six lines repeat the same instruction — 往蹇 (going advances difficulty) — and pair it with 來 (returning, uniting, gaining).
-The work is to read which geometry is favourable, find the senior who can sponsor the bypass, and refuse the repeated push against the wall.
+Three of the six lines repeat one instruction — 往蹇 (going advances difficulty) — and pair it with 來 (returning, uniting, gaining).
+The work is to read which direction is open, find the senior who can sponsor the way around, and refuse the reflex to push the wall one more time.

 The hexagram